jellehermsen/HasClunk/README.md

-                   and convert your odt, if that tickles your fancy :-) url            the base-url of the website (mind the trailing /) title          the weblog title (for usage in RSS)
+                   and convert your odt, if that tickles your fancy :-) url            the base-url of the website (mind the trailing /) title          the weblog title (for usage in RSS) home_is_page   Use 1 for this optional property to indicate you want to have a static page as your home.
+The blog index will be moved to /blog.html in that case.
+You can put the static home's contents in pages/home.md extension      Extension use for your content files (default is .md)

 Posts need the following metadata on top in an html comment:
 <!--